jopecko/jopecko.github.com/_posts/2020-08-26-auto-derived-typeclasses.md

 during a typical day, when you're busy hacking, compiling, reading slack, etc., its all too easy to neglect.

-{:.article-content}
 The first sign of trouble appeared seemingly out of no where.
 An otherwise standard and minimally additive patch started behaving erratically on our CI system.
-Builds were successful *most* of time, but occassionally failed.
+Builds were successful *most* of the time, but occassionally failed.
 And when they failed, they failed for baffling reasons.
-Coupled with the fact that we had recently upgraded `sbt` and we found ourselves chasing non-existent tooling issues.
+Coupled with the fact that we had recently upgraded `sbt`, we found ourselves chasing non-existent tooling issues.
 For example, this was an example of one the interrmitent errors we were seeing: